Whether you're an avid camper or reluctantly only sleep under canvas when forced, there are certain things that only real campers will know.

 b) there is a large lump under the groundsheet precisely under your back

-All but the hardiest experienced campers bring an inflatable mattresses.
+All but the hardiest experienced campers bring an inflatable mattresses or camp cot.

 8. The campers on one side will loudly discuss religion or politics until the small hours.
 On the other side will be a family with children who get up at dawn.
 This will remind you why you always pack earplugs.